 Help your spouse or child become organized financially, showing them how much you’ve saved in a savings account or piggy bank.
 For your kids, withhold a portion of their allowance for “savings,” and at the end of the month, show them their balance and how it’s grown.
 Teach older kids how to balance a checkbook, and if your spouse doesn’t know how, show them too.
 For teens, use a pre-paid debit card as a learning tool before they head off to college.
 Load it with a pre-set amount of money and teach them to stay within budget.

-As with most things, people learn better by doing than by simple being told over and over again.
+As with most things, people learn better by doing than by simply being told over and over again.
 If until now you’ve managed all the bills, give a few to your spouse to handle.
-Eventually, have him or her take over half the burden.
+Eventually, have him or she take over half the burden.

 8. Let your family learn from their financial mistakes

 We all cross the line from time to time.
 If you’re tempted to lose your cool and take away your spouse’s credit card – don’t, and don’t hoard cash or turn into an extreme cheapskate.
 Don’t chide your spouse for going over budget, laying on the fear in hopes they’ll “get it.”
 Fox Business has tips on how to avoid being a financial bully.